Thermodynamics of micellization

-In colloidal chemistry, the surfactant’s critical micelle concentration (CMC) plays a factor in Gibbs free energy of micellization.
-The exact concentration of the surfactants that yield the aggregates being thermodynamically soluble is the CMC.
-The Krafft temperature determines the solubility of the surfactants which in turn is the temperature that CMC is achieved.
+In colloidal chemistry, the critical micelle concentration (CMC) of a surfactant is one of the parameters in the Gibbs free energy of micellization.
+The concentration at which the monomeric surfactants self-assemble into thermodynamically stable aggregates is the CMC.
+The Krafft temperature of a surfactant is the lowest temperature required for micellization to take place.
 There are many parameters that affect the CMC.
 The interaction between the hydrophilic heads and the hydrophobic tails play a part, as well as the concentration of salt within the solution and surfactants.

 Micelle

 A micelle is an aggregation of surfactants or block copolymer in aqueous solution or organic solution, often spherical.

 Surfactants

 Surfactants are composed of a polar head group that is hydrophilic and a nonpolar tail group that is hydrophobic.
 The head groups can be anionic, cationic, zwitterionic, or nonionic.
 The tail group can be a hydrocarbon, fluorocarbon, or a siloxane.
 Extensive variation in the surfactant’s solution and interfacial properties is allowed through different molecular structures of surfactants.

 Hydrophobic coagulation occurs when a positively charged solution is added with a sodium alkyl sulfate.
 The coagulation value is smaller when the alkyl chain length of the coagulator is longer.
 Hydrophobic coagulation occurs when a negatively charged solution contains a cationic surfactant.
 The coulomb attraction between the head groups and surface competes with the hydrophobic attraction for the entire tail in a favorable manner.